Create Guide

 Free Cancellation

 This guided market tour will give you an insight into the trade and commerce in Lagos State and why it is the 5th biggest economy in Africa, bigger than over 40 African countries economy.
 Aside experiencing the local ways business is being done, it will change your perspective and enrish your understanding of the trading systems in Africa.
 Lagos State is a state in southwestern Nigeria.
 Out of the 36 states, it is the second most populous state.
 Lagos was the capital of Nigeria from 1914 up to 1991.The city was stripped of its status when theFederal Capital Territory was established at the purpose-built city, Abuja.
+Out of the 3 listed markets, you will be required to pick a market of your choice to visit and you will definitely love the experience.

 From $105 USD